fredemmott/HTCC/README.md

 DCS must be launched in SteamVR mode because OpenComposite works by pretending to be SteamVR.

-## Why emulating a mouse instead of a controller?

-DCS draws hands instead of a controller; it feels *really* weird.

-DCS's mouse support also works nicely when turning away from a control while you're clicking it.

 ## License

 This project is licensed under the [MIT license].